scott45/Dockerfiles-templates/README.md

 # Dockerfile-templates (most used languages)

 Sample minimal dockerfiles for listed programming languages.
-Dockerfiles will be updated and other languages addedd soon.
+Dockerfiles will be updated and other languages addedd soon